DIDSR/AIM-CU/docs/source/index.rst

 Demo
 ------------------
-AIM-CU can also be run through its demo available at https://huggingface.co/didsr/AIM-CU.
+AIM-CU can also be run through the demo available at https://huggingface.co/spaces/didsr/AIM-CU.
+If Space is paused, click on Restart button.

 .. toctree::
    :maxdepth: 2